 It seems we’re sitting in the men’s courtyard, the women’s is the smaller one, close to the kitchen.
 They share similiar architectural features; red-oxide tile flooring for colour and open air wells for ventilation and light.
 In fact the age-old concept according to the Vaastu Shasta (the traditional Hindu system of architecture), each house must posses an open courtyard to honour the auspicious link between the five elements – the courtyard also bustled with family gatherings.

 I ask Sam about the stone bench at the entrance of Maison Perumal, having noticed that the Tamil homes have a street verandah with a lean-to-roof over wooden posts, and a masonry bench tucked in the corner.
 “This is called the thalvaram.
 A shady place to give protection for the passers-by and to protect the building from the sun and rain.
 The benches are thinnai, used to welcome strangers or to chat with neighbours.
-We like sitting cross-legged on the benches, keeps us nimble, like yoga,” he says.
+We like sitting cross-legged on the benches, keeps us nimble, like yoga,” Sam tells me.

 Sam John mentioned the importance of retaining this low-key way of life when we had spoken.
-He was passionate in explaining that Maison Perumal is a cgh earth experience hotel, they have a clear ethos.
+He was passionate in explaining that Maison Perumal is a Cgh earth experience hotel, they have a clear ethos.

 The chain of hotels has non-negotiable principles of preserving the nation by honouring local heritage.
 Cgh hotels are restored to preserve their heritage and architecture.
 Sam had told us, “Respecting the past, all the hotels have adopted the local culture and way of life, paying homage to traditional modes of living, nature, architecture and heritage.”

 At Maison Perumal, we ‘feel’ the ethos as we appreciate the attention to detail in the restored building, its second story evoking the French style with stained glass windows and authentic furnishings.
 This was often the case in a Tamil home, the marrying of the Tamil and French style.
 We enjoy local cuisine and an opportunity to tour on a trishaw.
-“We’ve engaged locals to do these tours,” Sam said proudly, “it helps support the community.”
+“We’ve engaged locals to do these tours,” Sam said proudly.
+“It helps support the community.”

 One morning during our stay, a kolam is being chalked in the courtyard as we make our way to breakfast.
 It is a morning ritual for the Tamils (as in other parts of India) to create a design in the courtyard and at the home’s entrance.
 They are delightful either in their simplicity or in more embellished artistic forms, although decoration is not the main purpose of a kolam.
 Traditionally drawn from rice flour it welcomes people, small creatures and even deities, not least of whom is Lakshmi, the Goddess of prosperity and wealth.